-Further to our first externally-judged online competition you will find below the link to Tim West’s Video which shows Tim’s critique and score for each of the 58 entries.
-The video running time is about 1 hour 13 minutes and I would recommend that you watch this before accessing the attached scoresheet.
+Further to our second externally-judged online competition you will find below the link to Tim West’s Video which shows Tim’s critique and score for each of the 48 entries.
+The video running time is about 1 hour 5 minutes and I would recommend that you watch this before accessing the attached scoresheet.

 We are still very keen to hear suggestions from you about how we could improve the competition format or procedures.

 To this end, and in particular with your thoughts on this first externally-judged online competition, we are asking you to fill out a feedback document which can be accessed via the following link:-

 This is just a free format box where you can give us your thoughts and ideas – the entry of your name is optional so if you wish to be very critical (or nauseatingly complimentary) you can do that anonymously!
 We would also welcome some ideas for future competition themes or, if you would prefer, the “open” competition option.

 I will shortly be updating the website with a short report, download access to the scores and a slideshow of the competition entries which scored 18 and above and were awarded a Certificate of Merit.

 When viewing the website you will notice that we have completed the migration to the latest website version which does not require the flash player - support for which finished on 31st December 2020.
 There are a few minor changes to the website which have been applied mainly to tidy up the layout, but more importantly the website can now be accessed successfully via a smartphone.
 There are still a few anomalies to be ironed out but these will hopefully be fixed shortly.
 We also welcome your comments and suggestions about the website using the Feedback Access link shown above.